serkkz/panda3d-docs/programming/directgui/directbutton.rst

 not being touched, but it will change to a completely different label as the mouse rolls over it and clicks it.

-You can create model files in the 3D editor and apply them to four different states, apply like this:
+You can create model files in the 3D editor and apply them to four different states, use this method:

 .. code-block:: python